talktogproject/ethicsteacher/endto.md

 These principles are essential to any research involving humans, especially those who are especially vulnerable, such as children.
 Knowing these principles is one thing but putting them into practice is another.

 In the following sections, we'll walk you through different stages of research before, during, after data collection.
-This will serve as a practical guide that you can following for any study involving humans, especially with children.
+This will serve as a practical guide that you can following for any study involving humans, especially with children in low- to middle-income countries.

 ## NEXT: [Good planning is key: Ethics before data collection](endto-before.md)
 ### [Click to view the Course Navigation page](toc.md)